Gather Data With RFID

 Gathering data with UHF RFID is primarily used to make decisions based on the collected data instead of finding, locating, managing, or allowing access to the tagged object or person.

-- Cold Chain Storage - Monitor and ensure accurate temperatures for vital products like food and medicine.
+Monitor and ensure accurate temperatures for vital products like food and medicine.
+Coming soon

-- Sports Metrics - Capture data on athletes like speed, distance traveled, orientation, and acceleration.
+Capture data on athletes like speed, distance traveled, orientation, and acceleration.
+Coming soon

-- Tolling - Capture data on vehicles for payment and frequency data.
+Capture data about vehicles for payment and road-use frequency.